jayacotton/macro-library/test/find/README.md

 The find program will be very usfull on systems with lots of drives and code.
 It will search all the drives on your machine, and look for extension match.

-You can say:  find . cob  to find all the cobal programs on your machine on all drives.
+You can say:  find . -n*.cob  to find all the cobal programs on your machine on all drives.
-You can say:  find d cob  to find all cobal programs on your d: drive.  (or use dir).
+You can say:  find -dd -n*.cob  to find all cobal programs on your d: drive.  (or use dir).

 find will be most useful for large systems.